Internectio/Locuscraft/README.md

 Other than tons of planning, outlining, and making this readme, here's what I've done so far.
 I have reserved the domain space [locuscraft.com](http://www.locuscraft.com), .net, and .org.
 Locuscraft.net and .org just point to .com.
 I built the homepage with Bootstrap, check it out.
 It's really just a placeholder for now.
 You can make an account and login but can't do anything yet other than log back out.
 I am hosting the website with an Arvixe shared server, which also includes cPanel and unlimited mySQL databases.
 Once we get a decent user base and acquire dontations or funding, I would like to upgrade the server to a dedicated server so we can handle a higher load of traffic.

 As for the rest of Locuscraft (the user interface, profile, all functionality), it has not been built yet.
-It is beyond my current level of programming, so I have turned to creating it with Django 1.9, which is supposed to make creating web apps easier.
+It is beyond my current level of programming, so I have turned to creating it with Django 1.9, which is supposed to make creating web apps easier and quicker.
 I've been going through the tutorials but there is a lot to learn still.
 That's when I decided to just get some damn help.

 So that is where I'm at.
 Sharing my idea, and getting help.
 If you have programming experience or have any other way you can help, give me a shout!
 I need people to design the interface (which you can read about in detail below), both the front-end and back-end.

+By the way, you may be wondering why it's called "Locuscraft".
+This is partially a result of me finding a suitable domain space, but it has a meaning too.
+Locus means a place, a center, a focus.
+To craft is to build.
+Therefore Locuscraft a single place to bring everyone together and build something together.
+I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.

 # Locuscraft Site Map